Agoric/documentation/CONTRIBUTING.md

     sidebar: [
       {
         title: 'Group 1',   // required
-        path: '/foo/',      // optional, link of the title, which should be an absolute path and must exist
+        link: '/foo/',      // optional, link of the title, which should be an absolute path and must exist
         collapsable: false, // optional, defaults to true
         sidebarDepth: 1,    // optional, defaults to 1
-        children: [
+        items: [
-          '/'
+          { text: '', link: '/' },
         ]
       },
       {
         title: 'Group 2',
-        children: [ /* ... */ ],
+        items: [ /* ... */ ],
         initialOpenGroupIndex: -1 // optional, defaults to 0, defines the index of initially opened subgroup }
     ]